-OVERVIEW OF THE PROJECT
+1.1 OVERVIEW OF THE PROJECT

 The Media Pluralism Monitor (MPM) is a research tool that was designed to identify potential risks to media pluralism in the Member States of the European Union.
-This narrative report has been produced within the framework of the first pan-European implementation of the MPM carried out in 2016, under a project financed by a preparatory action of the European Parliament.
-The implementation was conducted in 28 EU Member States, Montenegro and Turkey with the support of a grant awarded by the European Union to the Centre for Media Pluralism and Media Freedom (CMPF) at the European University Institute.
+This narrative report has been produced within the framework of the second EU-wide implementation of the MPM, carried out in 2017.
+The implementation was conducted in 28 EU Member States, Serbia, Former Yugoslav Republic of Macedonia (FYRoM) and Turkey with the support of a grant awarded by the European Union to the Centre for Media Pluralism and Media Freedom (CMPF) at the European University Institute.

-METHODOLOGICAL NOTE
+1.2 METHODOLOGICAL NOTE

 The CMPF cooperated with experienced, independent national researchers to carry out the data collection and to author the narrative reports, except in the cases of Malta and Italy where data collection was carried out centrally by the CMPF team.
-The research was based on a standardised questionnaire and apposite guidelines that were developed by the CMPF.
+The research is based on a standardised questionnaire and apposite guidelines that were developed by the CMPF.
+The data collection was carried out between June and December 2017.

-In Hungary, the CMPF partnered with researchers at the Center for Media, Data and Society at the School of Public Policy, Central European University in Budapest, who conducted the data collection, commented on the variables in the questionnaire and interviewed relevant experts.
-The report was reviewed by CMPF staff.
-Moreover, to ensure accurate and reliable findings, a group of national experts in each country reviewed the answers to particularly evaluative questions (see Annexe 2 for the list of experts).
+In Hungary, the CMPF partnered with the Center for Media, Data and Society at the School of Public Policy of Central European University, who conducted the data collection and annotated the variables in the questionnaire and interviewed relevant experts.
+The scores assessing the risks for media pluralism were provided by the CMPF and calculated according to the algorithm developed by the Centre itself.
+The national report was reviewed by CMPF staff.
+Moreover, to ensure accurate and reliable findings, a group of national experts in each country reviewed the answers to particularly evaluative questions (see Annexe II for the list of experts).

-Risks to media pluralism are examined in four main thematic areas, which represent the main areas of risk for media pluralism and media freedom: Basic Protection, Market Plurality, Political Independence and Social Inclusiveness.
-The results are based on the assessment of 20 indicators - five per each thematic area:
+Risks to media pluralism are examined in four main thematic areas, which are considered to capture the main areas of risk for media pluralism and media freedom: Basic Protection, Market Plurality, Political Independence and Social Inclusiveness.
+The results are based on the assessment of a number of indicators for each thematic area (see Figure 1 below).